JSKitty/forge-ui/docs/guides/troubleshooting.md

 **Solution:**
 > Open ZENZO Core, find the top-right "Padlock" symbol, click it, select "Unlock Wallet" and enter your password, then you may continue!

+---

+## 3: Games Manager: After installing a game, I click Play and it does nothing.

+**Solution:** For this example, KOTA is the game.
+Delete the KOTA Folder in your directory and reinstall it within the ZENZO Forge again.
+> Step A: Close your ZENZO Forge application, if it isn't shutdown already.

+> Step B: Open your file explorer.

+> Step C: Go to the directory, similar to this `C:\Users\ADMIN\AppData\Roaming\forge\data\games`

+> Step D: Delete the folder of the desired game you're having issues with.
+For this example, delete the KOTA folder.

+> Step E: Restart the ZENZO Forge and install the game again.